Above: a Copa plane

 By the Caribbean Journal staff

-“Copa Airlines is pleased to launch the new nonstop service between Panama and New Orleans, an exciting tourist and cultural destination with strong commercial ties to Panama and a growing Hispanic and Latin American population,” said Pedro Heilbron, CEO of Copa Airlines.
-“Copa’s new flight will not only greatly enhance business and leisure travel options between Louisiana and Panama, but also will increase connectivity to more than 55 destinations throughout Latin America.”
+“Copa Airlines is pleased to announce its new direct service between Panama and San Francisco, a major tourist, business, financial and technology destination with strong ties to Latin America,” said Pedro Heilbron, CEO of Copa Airlines.
+“This new Copa flight not only greatly enhances business and leisure travel options between San Francisco and Panama, it also increases connectivity with more than de 55 destinations throughout Latin America.”

 The flights will also create a new pathway for Copa’s host of destinations across the Caribbean region, particularly Caribbean Basin coastal destinations.

 “We are very proud to offer our renowned world-class service to this extraordinary destination, which gives our passengers a wide selection of international destinations,” Heilbron said.
 “We believe our new flight will make a substantial contribution to tourism and general economic development between California, Panama and the rest of the Latin American region, opening up important markets such as Asia.”